What is PII for GDPR?

 It is becoming more challenging to comply with global security and privacy standards.
-So utilising solutions and technologies like Enterprise Recon enables you to accurately discover and remediate personal data and makes it much easier to achieve compliance.
+So utilizing solutions and technologies like Enterprise Recon enables you to accurately discover and remediate personal data and makes it much easier to achieve compliance.

-Companies need to take a data-centric approach to secure data directly and making sure they do not expose it to potential threats.
-By understanding what data you have and where it is will allow you to put processes in place to protect it as you will be surprised and the vast amount of personal information you store, process and collect.
+Companies need to take a data-centric approach to secure data directly and make sure they do not expose it to potential threats.
+By understanding what data you have and where it is will allow you to put processes in place to protect it as you will be surprised at the vast amount of personal information you store, process, and collect.

 Ready to start protecting your organization’s PII?
 Book your free risk assessment with one of our data experts.

 Want to keep up with all our blog posts?
 Subscribe to our newsletter!Subscribe